CCALI/a2jauthor/README.md

 If you want to view the app in production mode, just start the server (`npm start`) and go to [http://localhost:3000/js/author/index.production.html](http://localhost:3000/js/author/index.production.html) or [http://localhost:3000/js/viewer/index.production.html](http://localhost:3000/js/viewer/index.production.html)

+### Keep in mind when setting a production environment:

+You need to make sure `author/index.production.html` and `viewer/index.production.html` are loaded instead of `author/index.html` and `viewer/index.html` because the latter will load the development files one by one even if you follow the instructions to build the app.

+The simplest way to accomplish this is to rename `author/index.html` to something like `author/index.dev.html` and then rename `author/index.production.html` to `author/index.html` (same thing should be done to the viewer index file).

 ## To run tests: